-How to Roast?
+How to Roast White Coffee?

 White coffee is a coffee bean roasted between green and light roast.
-The roasting process of coffee is divided into several stages, which helps determine the coffee bean features, such as body, acidity, mouthfeel, aftertaste, and flavor.
+The roasting process of coffee is divided into several stages, which help determine the coffee bean features, such as body, acidity, mouthfeel, aftertaste, and flavor.

-Coffee beans used to brew a regular joe undergo a roasting temperature between 450 to 480 degrees Fahrenheit, while roasting coffee white beans undergo a roasting temperature around 325 degrees Fahrenheit.
+Coffee beans used to brew a regular joe undergo a roasting temperature between 450 to 480 degrees Fahrenheit, while roasting coffee white beans undergo a roasting temperature of around 325 degrees Fahrenheit.
 It’s lower than the typical regular joe’s roasting temperature turning the coffee beans from green to a lighter whitish color to yellow.

 During the roasting process of white coffee, the coffee beans’ natural sugars start to caramelize as the green color shifts to a light tan.
 White coffee is produced from coffee beans extracted before they approach the “first crack.”
 Thus the beans are much denser and more rigid than a fully roasted coffee bean.